 Link in bio

-A single clickable URL placed in a profile's bio — the workaround for networks that don't allow links inside individual posts.
+Link in bio is the single clickable URL in a profile's bio, the workaround for networks that block links in posts, often a page listing several destinations.

 What is link in bio?